tweedge/tweedge/README.md

 ### Hi, I'm Chris (he/him) 👋

+(note: not Chris Kubecka, I'm Chris Partridge, the profile is just to illustrate an identify verification problem on GitHub and will be back to normal shortly)

 I'm a security person in a software world.
 My focus is on bringing holistic and pragmatic security solutions to software companies ([bingo!](https://github.com/swagitda/infosec-buzzword-bingo)), and I'm especially partial to risk-reducing solutions which improve development processes or developer experience.
 I build guardrails, not tarpits.

 Currently, I'm working on Cloud Security @ [Amazon](https://www.aboutamazon.com/our-company) as part of the Proactive Security department.
 My notable past roles include: